-While humidifiers can go a long way in making sure nasal and respiratory passages don't get dry and irritated from dry indoor air, allergy sufferers, particularly those prone to sinus infections, should pay particular attention to moisturizing their nasal passages with products like the SinuPulse Elite Irrigation System, the SinuAir Nasal Wash System, the Grossan HydroPulse, or simple neti pots like the NeilMed NasaFlo Kit or the Narial Nasal Cup Neti Pot.
+While humidifiers can go a long way in making sure nasal and respiratory passages don't get dry and irritated from dry indoor air, people who cope with allergies, particularly those prone to sinus infections, should pay particular attention to moisturizing their nasal passages with products like the SinuPulse Elite Irrigation System, the SinuAir Nasal Wash System, or simple neti pots like the NeilMed NasaFlo Kit.

-Nasal irrigation not only moisturizes sensitive nasal passages, it also flushes allergens out of the nose probably the primary way most allergens enter our bodies and trigger an allergic response.
+Nasal irrigation not only moisturizes sensitive nasal passages, it also flushes allergens out of the nose, the primary avenue that most allergens use to enter our bodies and trigger an allergic response.
 Rinsing dust mite allergen, pollen, pet dander, and other tiny particulates that we inhale is quite effective in minimizing allergy symptoms.

 Moisturizing Soothes Dry Skin, Helps Prevent Eczema Flare Ups

 The most simple, natural remedy for mild to moderate eczema is prevention through moisturizing.
 However, slathering on any old lotion at any time won't necessarily provide relief.
-Eczema sufferers must take care when they moisturize and with what.
+Those with eczema must take care when they moisturize and with what.

 Secondly, lotions used for moisturizing should be as natural as possible.
 Chemicals, preservatives, dyes, and fragrances found in many lotions or moisturizing products can actually cause skin more harm than good, and irritating sensitive, eczema-prone skin is never a good idea.